18paulb/316Instructions/README.md

 ### 1. Preparation
    a) Open this link in a new tab: https://codepen.io/18paulb/pen/abeOKgd

- note: The JS tab will be not be utilized in this project
+ Note: The JS tab will be not be utilized in this project

 ### 2. Altering Name Heading
 a) Find the text that says `Hello Name` in the HTML section (on the left)